Numazu Alps (沼津アルプス)

 2024-02-169.6km6h (the expected time for an average hiker without breaks)

-There is a toilet available near the carpark, and there is a FamilyMart at the bus stop.
+There is a toilet available near the carpark, and there was a FamilyMart at the bus stop at the end of the trail.

 Time Location Transport Cost